mhira-project/documentation/docs/4-installation-guide/2-installing-mhira.md

     SITE_DOMAIN=mhira.myorganization.com, 10.0.0.2

 :::note
-- If using a publicly accessible domain name as `SITE_DOMAIN`, the bundled in [Caddy](https://caddyserver.com/) webserver will automatically provision a Trusted HTTPS certificate for the domain.
+- If using a publicly accessible domain name as `SITE_DOMAIN`, the bundled in [Caddy](https://caddyserver.com/) webserver will automatically provision a trusted HTTPS certificate for the domain.

 - If using an internal domain name or IP address as `SITE_DOMAIN`, the webserver will provision a self-signed certificate.
 Users will be faced with a security warning when accessing the site using self-signed certificate, and will need to accept/trust the certificate to access the site.
 :::